Digital-Working-Group/dvoice-tracking-qc-system/README.md

 ## Sample QC Walkthrough

-To follow along with this walkthrough, make sure that you have set up your example REDCap according to the instructions above.
+To follow along with this walkthrough, make sure that you have set up your example REDCap according to the [instructions above](#redcap-setup).
-Note that all resulting JSONs are reference by their key in `static.json` as individual filenames will change.
+Note that all resulting JSONs are referenced by their key in `static.json` as individual filenames will change.

 ### Pull REDCap Data
 1. Ensure that you have edited your `read_token.py` file to read in your REDCap API token.